siempredelao/Distance-From-Me-Android/README.md

 * Calculates distances from current position or from any position.
 * Allows to show elevation profile.
 * Loads and saves distances.
-* Captures positions from other apps and calculates its distance from current position.
 * Shares distances with friends.
-* Easy access to the dev team by email.
 * Shortcut to Play Store to rate app.
 * Some FAQ.
 * Languages: English, Spanish, French, German, Italian, Portuguese and Catalan.